25 Resources to Help New Managers be Successful in 2021

 The ultimate goal of Unicorn Labs is to develop managers into Unicorn Leaders.

 I post an article a week focusing on various management topics, with a specific focus on how to help you build an all-star team.

 Check out my featured posts on the right sidebar, and be sure to sign up for my newsletter for weekly management advice.

 Technology was created to make our lives easier.
 Having valuable tools behind you is the best way to achieve success in your new position.
 Check out these five apps to help support you in your new role.

 1. A DISC Assessment

-Emotional Intelligence is the most important skill of any manager and it starts with knowing yourself.
+Emotional Intelligence is an essential skill of any manager, and it starts with knowing yourself.

-If you want to be able to manage other people effectively you need to understand your own strengths and weaknesses and how you interact with people.
+If you want to manage other people effectively, you need to understand your strengths and weaknesses and how you interact with people.

 Take a DISC Assessment to find what personality you are and how you interact best with others.

-The classic stereo type of managers holding a never ending to-do list couldn’t be more true.
+The classic stereotype of managers holding a never-ending to-do list couldn't be more accurate

 As a new manager a larger to-do list may seem intimidating, but tools like Todoist can help you handle it.